University of Northern British Columbia Apply Today

 Minor in History

-The minor in History provides students with an understanding of how to evaluate historical sources and historical writings and with specialized knowledge of historical processes in fields of the student's choosing.
+The minor in History provides students with an understanding of how to evaluate historical sources and writings, with specialized knowledge of historical processes.

-The minor in History requires students to take at least 24 credit hours in History, of which 18 must be upper division credits.
-A maximum of two courses (six credit hours) used to fulfill program requirements for a major or another minor may also be used to fulfill requirements for a minor in History.
+The minor in History requires students to take at least 24 credit hours of History, 15 of which must be upper-division.
+A maximum of two courses (6 credit hours) used to fulfill program requirements for a major or another minor may also be used to fulfill requirements for a minor in History.

 Program Requirements